siuusunn/ga-project-1-snake-game/README.md

 #### Choose Difficulty

 Three buttons are created in the HTML to allow user to pick a difficulty level: Noob (easy), Veteran (medium), and Expert (hard).
-Each has a default speed, Noob being the slowest and Expert the fastes.
+Each has a default speed, Noob being the slowest and Expert the fastest.

 When the button is clicked, the variable `snakeSpeed` will be updated according to the difficulty level.
 The `<span class="difficulty-text">` will also be updated accordingly to let user know what the current difficulty level is.